Welcome to Costa Rica!

 The Costa Rican population is a rich blend of Spanish, Italian, German, Jewish, Polish, Creole English, Jamaican, Atlantic slave, and indigenous descendants, all bringing the richness of their individual heritage.

-The literacy rate is 95%, one of the highest in Latin America.
-Universal public education is a constitutional guarantee, and elementary and high schools are in almost every community.
+The literacy rate is one of the highest in Latin America at 95%, universal public education is a constitutional guarantee, and elementary and high schools are in almost every community.
 Primary education is mandatory, preschool and high school are free, and there are both state and private universities.

 Modern History of Costa Rica